hdw051/WoningPlanner/README.md

 - **Progress indicator** – based on completed tasks and actions.
 - **Backup & reset** – download a JSON backup or reset the planning to defaults.

+The interface uses a clean design with CSS custom properties for all brand colors, making future theming straightforward.

 ## Usage

 Open `index.html` in a modern browser.
 The default schedule is loaded and saved to your local storage.
 If you edit the planning, your changes are stored only on your own device.